bradlipovsky/bradlipovsky.github.io/_pages/people.md

 layout: page
 title: "People"
 kicker: "The Lipovsky research group"
-description: "A collaborative group building new observations and physical understanding across the cryosphere, oceans, and solid Earth."
+description: "Students, postdoctoral researchers, and alumni building new observations and physical understanding across the cryosphere, oceans, and solid Earth."
 permalink: /people/
 wide: true
 ---
 <div class="intro-grid">
-  <p class="intro-grid__lead">Excellent science grows from intellectual independence, constructive collaboration, and a culture in which people can do ambitious work sustainably.</p>
+  <p class="intro-grid__lead">The UW FiberLab and Lipovsky group are collaborative communities in which students and postdoctoral researchers build ownership of ambitious scientific ideas.</p>
   <aside class="intro-grid__aside">
-    <p>The group’s shared commitments are straightforward: act kindly and professionally; do ethical, reproducible, open work; discuss credit early; and help every member build ownership of their ideas.</p>
+    <p>The shared commitments are straightforward: act kindly and professionally; do ethical, reproducible, open work; discuss credit early; provide regular feedback; and pursue ambitious work at a sustainable pace.</p>
   </aside>
 </div>